notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 please do as it covers project setup and will be referenced heavily throughout this guide.

 [Part I]: ./rust-blog-series-1.html

+*Edit* - Fixed some broken links and corrected published date

 ## infer_schema!